Code-Institute-Submissions/Phoenixgreen763-Taekwondo-Llanharan/README.md

 #### [Taekwondo Llanharan - Contact (Page 3)]

 * Form
     * On the contact page, the only content available is a form.
 This is done to avoid complications for the user.
-Keeping the page simple makes it easy for the user to navigate and fill out their information.
+Keeping the page simple makes it easy for the user to navigate, and fill out their information.
     * The form is available so the user can fill out their information, and potentially send any queries they have to the club if desired.
     * The form contains 4 fields, an input for you name, email, age, and also any queries.
     * The input for the users name, and email is a requirement to submit the form.